forestgrape/people_interactions/people_interactions.md

 Social organizations: E.g. sport clubs, political parties, scouts.

 #### Religions
-Religions are highly divers reaching from explanations of schools of life to concrete laws and how to behave to various forms of ideologies.
+Religions are highly divers.
+Religions historically often united the spiritual world, science and society rules.
+Today the scope of religions varies hugely.
+Religions may cover traditions, the spiritual world, schools of life, concrete laws and how to behave, ideals how to live, and defining communities of people interactions.